Meet the Faculty & Staff

 Dr. Volansky is an orthopedic physical therapist with an eclectic background in manual therapy, McKenzie method of diagnosis and therapy, instrument-assisted soft tissue massage, and joint mobilization/manipulation.
 She has two recent publications related to teaching hands-on physical therapy skills in a hybrid environment.
 She is a member of the Orthopedic, Education, and Health Care Policy & Administration (HPA) Sections of the APTA.
 She is a nominating committee member for the technology sig of the HPA section.

-She lives in Avon Lake, Ohio, with her husband and family.
+She lives in Naples, Florida, with her husband and family.
 She enjoys golfing, biking, and warm-weather activities.

 He resides in Canfield, Ohio, with his wife, son, and daughter.
 In his spare time, as a foodie, he loves eating, enjoys fixing anything broken around the house, tackling building projects, weightlifting, running, and spending time outdoors with his family.

 Dr. Boyce is a Professor of Physical Therapy and the Director of Student Affairs at Hanover College within the Doctor of Physical Therapy Program.
 He received a Bachelor of Science in Physical Therapy from Oakland University, a Master's degree in Orthopedic Physical Therapy and Electrophysiology from the University of Kentucky, and a Doctorate Degree in Leadership Education from Spalding University.
 He is dual board-certified in Orthopedics and Clinical Electrophysiologic physical therapy from the American Physical Therapy Association.
 He has a Hybrid Learning Certification from Evidence in Motion Institutes of Health Professions.
 Dr. Boyce has numerous scientific publications and published the book "Orthopedic Physical Therapy Secrets."